 However, used properly and skillfully it can be an effective and compact narrative device.
 There isn't really a simpler way to let the audience know that Captain Kirk's next phaser blast isn't supposed to kill the alien, or that Judge Dredd's next bullet is supposed to go "boom".
 Especially in manga, it's particularly difficult to let the reader know what special attacks are used without either motion or color, so having the characters say it is probably the most practical solution.

 For a long time, only flashy Finishing Moves or powerful Limit Breaks were considered worthy of calls.
-Two well-known examples are Kenshiro spelling out the spectacular death he just dealt to his foe and Son Goku's signature "KA...
+Two particularly well-known examples are Kenshiro spelling out the spectacular death-delivering technique he just dealt to his foe - "HOKUTO HYAKURETSU-KEN!!" - and Son Goku's signature "KA...
 ME...
 HA...
 ME...
 HAAAAAA!!"
-A few pro wrestlers did this as well ("Power bomb!").
+A few pro wrestlers did this as well. ("Power bomb!")
 It wasn't until the advent of Fighting Games, particularly Street Fighter II, that shouting out every little spinkick and ki ball became standard practice.

 Super trope of Invocation.
 Sister Trope of Magical Incantation.
 May overlap with Explaining Your Power to the Enemy, Big Word Shout, Screaming Warrior, Roaring Predator and Pre-emptive Declaration.
 Overlaps with Super-Scream if yelling out the name of the attack is the attack.
 In a group, it sometimes overlaps with Attack Pattern Alpha.
 A similar trope, but with bathroom breaks, is Calling Your Bathroom Breaks.

 - Terry Crews in certain Old Spice commercials.
 Among his calls is "BUILDING KICK!"